 If you want to grow your online business, you’ve got a lot of options at your fingertips.
 Slick paid ad campaigns, email marketing strategies, influencer collaborations — the list is virtually endless.

 But the best strategy at your disposal?
-It’s simple: creating a loyal customer community.
-When you have a community behind your brand, you’ll experience business growth for days.
+Simple: Create a loyal online community for your marketplace.
+When you have a customer community behind your brand, you’ll experience business growth on autopilot.

-Read on to find out why a customer community matters and how you can nail it in 2019.
+Read on to find out why a customer community matters for your marketplace and how you can nail it in 2019.

 A customer community is vital for growing brands — but why?
 Let’s break it down.

 And being part of a brand’s community gives us that same feeling.
-A business’s customers typically share the same interests and personal qualities and are engaged with that industry e.g. an activewear brand’s customers are usually fitness fanatics.
+A business’s customers typically share the same interests and personal qualities and are engaged with that industry.
+For example, an activewear brand’s customers are usually fitness fanatics.

 Your business unites your customers into a community, engaging them and giving them a space to connect with you and like-minded peers.
 This community increases their affection for your business, which in turn means they will be more likely to shop with you again.

 A marketplace community goes beyond traditional marketing strategies